The Loud Part Quiet: The Films of Kelly Reichardt

 Much like the great works of Chantal Akerman, Reichardt’s films are populated by characters at odds with their environments, lonely and yearning for more, searching to find a deeper sense of fulfillment.
 Reichardt depicts modern American life as it really is, often through the eyes of the characters living in poverty or on the margins of society.

-From the brash beginnings of River of Grass, up to the elegant triptych of Certain Women, Kelly Reinhardt’s filmography has proven time and time again that her unique voice and idiosyncratic approach makes her one of the greatest American directors working today.
+From the brash beginnings of River of Grass, up to the elegant triptych of Certain Women, Kelly Reichardt’s filmography has proven time and time again that her unique voice and idiosyncratic approach makes her one of the greatest American directors working today.

 River of Grass